Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - At the top of the blade, click *Deploy*

 ### Azure Data Factory Datasets
-  Now that we have the Linked Services out of the way, we need to set up Datasets which will act as inputs and outputs for each of the activity in the Data Factory pipeline.
+  Now that we have the Linked Services out of the way, we need to set up [Datasets](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-create-datasets) which will act as inputs and outputs for each of the activity in the Data Factory pipeline.
 In Azure Data Factory these are defined in JSON format.
-For this, we use a single input to start off the processing.

-  Setting up the starting file.
-This file does not exist, but will be tagged as an *external* file so that Data Factory does not check for it's existence.
+The input dataset for the first activity in the pipeline will have external flag set to true as it is not explicitly produced by a data factory pipeline (this is the streaming data that is being collected in Data Lake Store through Stream Analytics job).
+This flag is set to false otherwise.
+The processing window is defined by availability and is set to 15 minutes which means a data slice will be produced every 15 minutes.

   - Navigate back to the resource group blade and select the ***healthcareadf*** data factory.
   - Under *Actions* select *Author and deploy*